 My great-grandmother was eleven when she got married.
 My grandmother was born when she was twelve.
 My grandmother was eighteen when my mom was born.
 That age is gradually increasing.
 Mom was twenty-one when I was born.
 I’m twenty-nine and I’m not thinking about starting a family because my parents are progressive.
 But that only applies to my generation.
 Imagine being eleven and having a baby… It still happens in the lower caste.

-I would like to make a longer film about the caste system and how it affects women, where I would show it more.
+I would like to make a longer film about the caste system and how it affects women.
 But it could be dangerous for me.
 When you speak out against the system in India, you or your family can get into trouble.

 Into what trouble?
 Would you face jail time?

-I could lose my passport.
-For the freedom to travel.
-That’s also why I like the Czech Republic, where I have space to make films like Kanya.
+I could lose my passport – the freedom to travel.
+That’s also why I like the Czech Republic, where I have the freedom to make films like Kanya.

 I think that mother believes that.
 It is also shown in the scene where the girl asks her mother what she is going through.
 Her mother replies: Just sleep, it will pass.
 This is the attitude of women.
 Also in the film, the mother, when she is menstruating, tells her daughter that she was bitten by a dog.
 This is what my mom actually experienced, she had no idea her mom was on her period or what it meant.
 In India, when a woman is menstruating, she is not allowed to touch anything common for the first four days.
 She is not allowed in common rooms because she is considered unclean.
 My parents are progressive, so we didn’t follow this rule, but I know several families in the area who still do it today.

 When my mother was young and my grandmother had her period, my mother had to cook for the whole family.
 She asked her grandmother why she couldn’t cook.
 Grandma always answered that she was bitten by a dog.
 So my mom was very afraid of dogs.
-It only dawned on her when she got her period.
+It only dawned on her when she started to get her period.

 It must be scary for young girls.